Why Europe Will NEVER Return Africa's Vibranium

 [Fair Use Disclaimer: This article is based on Independent Research and is for Educational Purposes Only in line with Section 107, Title 17 (U.S. Copyright Law).
 Sources are provided and credit is given to the rightful authors of all media and creative content herein.]

-Black Panther is all the rave in Hollywood.
-At least 80% of Black Hollywood must be feeling the Black Panther Effect by now so the rest of them MUST be feeling something, too!
+Soon after its release in early 2018, Black Panther was all the rave in Hollywood.
+At least 80% of Black Hollywood was shook by the Black Panther Effect.

 When he won the title "King of Wakanda" in ritual combat (fair and square I must add), it was then that he began to wield a dangerous power uncontested.
 He was not as much concerned about ruling a nation that failed him and his ancestors as he was with a wider scheme.
 He was going to use this power to meet his own ends.
 It was just one step in his diabolical plans towards effecting a seemingly violent shift in the power balance (or imbalance, rather) of the world as we know it.